Azure/azure-powershell/src/ComputeSchedule/ComputeSchedule.AutoRest/docs/Invoke-AzComputeScheduleExecuteHibernate.md

 # Invoke-AzComputeScheduleExecuteHibernate

 ## SYNOPSIS
-virtualMachinesExecuteHibernate: executeHibernate for a virtual machine
+VirtualMachinesExecuteHibernate: Execute hibernate operation for a batch of virtual machines, this operation is triggered as soon as Computeschedule receives it.

 ## SYNTAX